jsr-io/jsr/frontend/docs/faq.md

 `runtime:deno runtime:browsers` will return packages that are compatible with both Deno and web browsers.
 The possible values for the `runtime` filter are `deno`, `node`, `browsers`, `workerd` (Cloudflare Workers), and `bun`.

+## Can I filter packages by scope in the search?

+Yes!
+You can specify `scope:` in the search query to filter packages by scope.
+To only return packages in the `std` scope, you can use the query `scope:std`.